 Who is Considered a Squatter in Tennessee?

-A squatter is someone who chooses to occupy an abandoned, foreclosed, or unoccupied building or area of land without the lawful permission fo the owner.
+A squatter is someone who chooses to occupy an abandoned, foreclosed, or unoccupied building or area of land without the lawful permission for the owner.
 This person does not rent or own the property.
-Despite this, squatting is perfectly legal and quite common in the United States.
+Despite this, squatting is quite common in the United States.

 Isn’t that Trespassing?